 Thursday

-The thought of machines becoming self-aware is frightening – because it
+The thought of machines becoming self-aware is frightening, because it

-means I might have to become self-aware too.
+implies that at some point I might have to become self-aware too.

 Friday

 God does not play dice with the universe.
+He plays Russian roulette.

 *